nawaf11/ChessGame/README.md

 Simple and basic Chess game with 2 player mode. <br>

-In Jan 2016 I have start this project which written in Java (Eclipse Platform )
+In Jan 2016 I have started this project which written in Java (Eclipse Platform)

 It's One of my firsts projects which i have made